polymonster/maths-rs/readme.md

 ## Matrix

-Column-major matrices with `Mat2`, `Mat3`, `Mat34` and `Mat4` implementations.
+Row-major matrices with `Mat2`, `Mat3`, `Mat34` and `Mat4` implementations.
 Again wider matrices can be created using a macros which will do most of the work.

 ```rust
 /// abbrivated types #[cfg(feature = "short_types")]